giuseppenovielli/MvvmCrud/README.md

 **How it works**

-This framework standardize operations such as the CRUD into ViewModel's file, and endpoint's requests.
+This framework standardize CRUD's operations into ViewModel's file, and endpoint's requests.

-**The target is WRITE LESS CODE, STANDARDIZING THE MOST USED UI CRUD OPERATIONS.**
+*The target is WRITE LESS CODE, STANDARDIZING THE MOST USED UI CRUD OPERATIONS.*

 **Docs**

 Clone this repository and check app's example.

 It use the follow endpoint https://jsonplaceholder.typicode.com/